 Floor posing is one of the easiest ways to experiment with different poses in one go.
 In these poses, you can add rugs, throw blankets or keep it clean with a bare floor look (especially if it has a shine for reflections).

 Your model can start by lying on her back.
 Ask her to lift her shoulders to show the arch of her back.
 Experiment with different arm and leg positions to make the most of this boudoir pose.
+You can also try utilising the negative spaces when composing your image.

 27. Sitting on a Chair Pose